Despacito0o/FreeRTOS/README.md

 #### Despacito/005
 FreeRTOS project improvement example - adds UART communication, printf debugging output, and optimized FreeRTOS configuration, making the project more robust and practical for developing complex applications.

+#### Despacito/006
+FreeRTOS multi-task creation and deletion example - demonstrates how to dynamically create, manage and delete tasks, shows the impact of task priorities on system behavior, and includes useful methods for task state monitoring.

 ---